Iterable/iterable-android-sdk/README.md

 [![codecov](https://codecov.io/gh/Iterable/iterable-android-sdk/branch/master/graph/badge.svg)](https://codecov.io/gh/Iterable/iterable-android-sdk)
 [![Download](https://api.bintray.com/packages/davidtruong/maven/Iterable-SDK/images/download.svg)](https://bintray.com/davidtruong/maven/Iterable-SDK/_latestVersion)

-# Iterable Android SDK
+# Iterable's Android SDK

 [Iterable](https://www.iterable.com) is a growth marketing platform that helps you to create better experiences for—and deeper relationships with—your customers.
-Use it to send customized email, SMS, push notification, in-app message, and web push notifications to your customers.
+Use it to send customized email, SMS, push notification, in-app message and web push notifications to your customers.

 This SDK helps you integrate your Android apps with Iterable.
 It supports Android API versions 15+.